2 killed in mass shooting in Norway; more than a dozen hurt | Law-Order

 - Norway

-Two people were killed and more than a dozen injured early Saturday in a mass shooting in Oslo, Norwegian police said, as the city was gearing up for an annual Pride parade.
+Two people were killed and more than a dozen injured early Saturday in a mass shooting in Norway's capital, Oslo, police said, as the city was gearing up for an annual Pride parade.

-The shooting happened outside a bar in the downtown area of the Norwegian capital, police said.
+The shooting happened outside a downtown Oslo bar that is popular among the city's LGBTQ community, witnesses and local media said.

 A suspect was arrested and police don't believe any other people were involved, police spokesman Tore Barstad said.